hansemro/kc1-linux/README.md

 Maintained by Hansem Ro (`hansemro@outlook.com`).

+Disclaimer: Your warranty is now void (if not already) and I am not responsible for any incurred damages.
+For assistance, reach out or submit an issue.

 Documentation for bringing up mainline Linux on First Generation Kindle Fire tablet (also known as Otter or KC1).

 Status